Teknasyon-Teknoloji/deepwall-react-native-sdk/README.md

 **React Native 0.59 and below**

-Run `react-native link deepwall-react-native-sdk` to link the library.
+Run `$ react-native link deepwall-react-native-sdk` to link the library.

 ### Installation Notes